dlsc-software-consulting-gmbh/jfxcentral-data/realworld/binjr/readme.md

 (drag & drop, zoom, history, detachable tabs, advanced time-range picker).

-It is a standalone client application, that runs independently of the applications that produce the data; there are no server or server-side components dedicated to _binjr_ that needs to be installed on the source.
+It is a standalone client application, that runs independently of the applications that produce the data; there are no server or server-side components dedicated to _binjr_ that need to be installed on the source.

 The user experience in _binjr_ revolves around enabling users to compose a custom view by using any of the time-series exposed by the source, simply by dragging and dropping them on the view.
-That view then constantly evolves, as users add or remove series, from different sources, while navigating through it by changing the time range, the type of chart visualization and smaller aspects such as the colour or transparency for each individual series.
+That view then constantly evolves as users add or remove series from different sources, while navigating through it by changing the time range, the type of chart visualization and smaller aspects such as the color or transparency for each series.
 Users can then save the current state of their session at any time to a file, in order to reopen it later or to share it with someone else.

 ![Screen 1](screen1.png)